Is There a Difference Between Flexibility & Mobility?

 Fat/muscle mass

-Theres a term in the fitness world, the principle of specificity.
-It can be boiled down to ‘use it or lose it’.
+There's a term in the fitness world, the principle of specificity, it can be boiled down to ‘use it or lose it’.
 Age-related loss of mobility has been found to be joint specific.
-For example the shoulder and trunk (chest, pelvis, abdomen & back) are found to be much less mobile in older populations than their elbows and knees.
+For example, the shoulder and trunk (chest, pelvis, abdomen & back) are found to be much less mobile in older populations than their elbows and knees.

 Static stretching.
 Holding and reaching.